-Over the holidays, there was a whole lot of cooking and eating and drinking at my house, as I am sure there was at yours.
+Over the holidays, there was a whole lot of cooking, eating and drinking at my house, as I am sure there was at yours.
 We have been fortunate to eat well, but now we are ready for simpler fare, with a good dose of cruciferous vegetables to detox from the indulgences of the holidays.

-This is one of my all-time favorite Brussels sprouts recipes, and it’s the kind of dish that that comes together as fast as the pasta boils.
+This is one of my all-time favorite Brussels sprouts recipes, and it’s the kind of dish that comes together as fast as the pasta boils.
 Tonight I am making Pasta with Brussels Sprouts, Lemon and Almonds.